 3. Understand the current state of your workplace

-- Workplace utilization: How many people (employees, contractors, visitors, etc.) use the office each day?
+- Space management: How many people (employees, contractors, visitors, etc.) use the office each day?
 What percent of your desks and conference rooms are used and how often?
 How much of your space is vacant or goes unused?

 - Operational costs of workplaces: What’s the cost per square foot?
 Cost per employee?
-Total workplace costs as % of revenue?
+Total workplace costs as a percent of revenue?

 - Security and compliance: Do your workplaces comply in full with all health, privacy, and building access regulations?